realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 - De-escalate with phrases like:

   - "I hear you and respect your perspective.
 I’ll pray for you."
   - "I'm sorry we're not connecting today.
-May God give you peace."
+May G-d give you peace."

 - Never argue or raise your voice (Proverbs 15:1).